 The main goal of this course is to provide you with a comprehensive understanding of network technologies, concepts and terminology.

-You will learn about the equipment and technologies used in LANs, network topologies and network designing within these topologies.
-Network equipment you will examine and discuss includes hubs, routers, switches and more.
+You will learn about the equipment and technologies used in LANs, and network designing within these topologies.
+You will also examine network equipment including hubs, routers, switches and more.
 All major LAN protocols will be covered (including TCP/IP).
-You will also learn about the OSI layered communications model and will understand the daily tasks involved in managing and troubleshooting a network.
+You will also learn about the OSI layered communications model and understand the daily tasks involved in managing and troubleshooting a network.

 On this course, you will learn how to: